botletics/SIM7000-LTE-Shield/README.md

 -

 #### Completed Tasks
--	Included FONA_LTE class
+-	Included FONA_LTE class to the library for SIM7000A module
--	Included FONA_LTE_A and FONA_LTE_E types
+-	Included FONA_LTE_A and FONA_LTE_E types in .h file but not in .cpp declaration (I don't have a SIM7000E module with me so I don't know what its manufacturer-assigned name is)
--	Added “setBaudrate(uint16_t baud)” function
+-	Added “setBaudrate(uint16_t baud)” function for LTE class using "AT+IPR=<rate>".
--	Updated FONA3G_setbaud function to include FONA_LTE definition
+- Created "FONA_LTE_setbaud.ino" sketch to set baud rate to 4800 from default 115200.
+At 115200 some data was being lost.
+-